 Treatment for colon and rectal cancer

-Treatment options for rectal and colon cancer include surgery, radiotherapy, chemotherapy and targeted therapy.
+Treatment options for rectal and colon cancer include surgery, radiotherapy, chemotherapy, targeted therapy and immunotherapy.
 These may be as part of a clinical trial.

 About treatment for colon and rectal cancer